nextcloud/server/lib/private/Group/NESTED_GROUPS.md

 | `getUserGroupIds($user)`            | direct memberships only (unchanged)         |
 | `getUserEffectiveGroupIds($user)`   | direct + all ancestors via nesting edges    |

+Call sites that should honor nesting have been migrated to `getUserEffectiveGroupIds()` explicitly (Share20, AppManager, 2FA, AuthorizedGroupMapper, SystemTagManager, ShareDisableChecker).
+Other call sites keep the direct semantics and must be reviewed individually.

 A second table `group_group_admin(admin_gid, gid)` stores group-level sub-admin delegation: every effective member of `admin_gid` is treated as a sub-admin of `gid` and of all of its subgroups.